Data Science Initiative

 - Collaborative Research Programme: large grants supporting data science-driven collaborative research projects (Grant size is up to DKK 25 million over 5 years).
 Read more here.

 - Investigator Grants: grants for independent data science group leaders at different career stage.
-The grants aim at creating attractive academia career opportunities for data science researchers (Grant size is DKK 10 million over 5 years).
+The grants aim at creating attractive academia career opportunities for data science researchers (Grant size is up to DKK 10 million over 5 years).
 Further details can be found under the individual calls (Emerging, Ascending and Distinguished investigators).

-- Research Infrastructure Programme: grants to support establishment and operations of national data science infrastructure such as supercomputers, hardware, technical personnel, databases, etc. (Grant size is up to DKK 5-15 million over 5 years).
+- Research Infrastructure Programme: grants to support establishment and operations of national data science infrastructure such as supercomputers, hardware, technical personnel, databases, etc. (Grant size is DKK 5-15 million over 5 years).
 Read more here.

 The initiative is aimed at supporting research where data science is a main driver of the projects, and not merely a support function.
 In addition, the proposed research must fall within the scope of the NNF Data Science Initiative, which comprises the following scientific areas: